SiggiSmara/tecanFluentWorklists/README.md

 some of the features regarding variable volume dispensing in the software are not obviously ameanable to the tasks that we have solved here with worklists that then get loaded and executed on the Fluent.

+## Basic structure
+Each folder within the repo contains a specific worklist type that was needed.
+There is a separate README there that explains a bit further what the main objective to be accomplished was in each instance.